pepyatka/pepyatka-server/README.md

 Pepyatka is an open source FriendFeed clone.
-Basically, this is a social real-time feed aggregator that allows you to share cute kitty photos, coordinate upcoming events, dicuss any other cool stuff on the Internet or setup a private Pepyatka instance in your company.
+Basically, this is a social real-time feed aggregator that allows you to share cute kitty photos, coordinate upcoming events, discuss any other cool stuff on the Internet or setup a private Pepyatka instance in your company.

 ![Pepyatka screenshot](http://try.pepyatka.com/img/2013-08-18_Pepyatka.png)